Home

 The law on working time (The Working Time Regulations 1998) sets rules for:

-This is to protect everyone's health, safety and wellbeing, and it applies to:
+This is to protect everyone's health, safety and wellbeing.
+It includes:

 The Working Time Regulations 1998 is the law that applies the EU Working Time Directive to England, Scotland and Wales.